top of page

 The award is named after Harry Statham, former Head Basketball Coach at McKendree University.
 Coach Statham is a member of the National Association of Intercollegiate Athletics (NAIA) Basketball Hall of Fame.
 Upon the conclusion of his 52-year career at McKendree, Coach Statham’s 1,122 wins were the most by any men’s or women’s coach at a four-year college or university in the United States The only other coaches at a four-year institution with 1,000 wins are Pat Summitt, Danny Miles, Mike Krzyzewski, Herb Magee, Dave Holmquist, Tara VanDerveer, Geno Auriemma and Sylvia Hatchell.

-To nominate a candidate for the award, please send detailed information about the coach, along with examples of how the Coach has impacted the lives of others, to harrystathamaward@gmail.com.
+Coach Tonagel will receive his award at the National Awards Show April 27th in Kansas City, MO.
+To nominate a candidate for the award, please send detailed information about the coach, along with examples of how the Coach has impacted the lives of others, to

 To stay up to date on all things Small College Basketball, please head to smallcollegebasketball.com.